pulumi/pulumi-hugo/themes/default/content/templates/static-website/aws/index.md

 ### Adding a custom domain

 Once your website is deployed on AWS, there's a good chance you'll want to give it a domain of its own.
-For this, you have many options, and they generally fall into one of two categories: using [Amazon Route 53](https://aws.amazon.com/route53/), which a good choice if your domain is already being managed on AWS, or using a third-party service like [DNSimple](https://dnsimple.com) or [Google Cloud DNS](https://cloud.google.com/dns/).
+For this, you have many options, and they generally fall into one of two categories: using [Amazon Route 53](https://aws.amazon.com/route53/), which is a good choice if your domain is already being managed on AWS, or using a third-party service like [DNSimple](https://dnsimple.com) or [Google Cloud DNS](https://cloud.google.com/dns/).
 Both options are easily managed with Pulumi.

 #### Using a Route 53 managed domain